yext/answers-search-ui/README.md

   // Optional, the form label text for the search input, defaults to 'Search for a filter option'
   searchLabelText: 'Search for a filter option',
   // Optional, a transform function which is applied to an array of facets
-  // See the [Transforming Facets](#transforming-facets) section below for more info
+  // See the "Transforming Facets" section below for more info
   transformFacets: (facets => facets),
-  // DEPRECATED, please use transformFacets instead
+  // DEPRECATED, please use transformFacets instead.
+This option is disabled if transformFacets is supplied
   // Optional, field-specific overrides for a filter
   fields: {
     'c_customFieldName':  { // Field id to override e.g. c_customFieldName, builtin.location